saitama951/ClickHouse/src/Parsers/Kusto/KQL_ReleaseNote.md

    null will be returned for every array that differs in length from the first one.
    ```
-   Becasue array in ClickHouse is not nullable, so an array with a single NULL  ( `[NULL]`) is returned instead of a null if array that differs in length from the first one:
+   Because array in ClickHouse is not nullable, so an array with a single NULL  ( `[NULL]`) is returned instead of a null if array that differs in length from the first one:
    ```
    array_sort_asc(dynamic([2, 1, 3]), dynamic([20, 40, 30]), dynamic([100, 200])) -> [1,2,3,NULL],[10,20,30,40],[NULL]
    ```